-While creating memories with your loved ones is clearly something to treasure, you must keep in mind the following:
+So while creating memories with your loved ones is clearly something to treasure, you should always keep in mind the following:

-And there is no point bankrupting yourself for “good memories”.
+And there’s no point bankrupting yourself for “good memories”.

 Particularly when those memories will quickly fade into the distance as you are working overtime to fund them.

-So when reading the tips below, as well as throughout the rest of the “We Wish You a Frugal Christmas” series, please make sure you remember that you should never go into debt or find yourself suffering, either financially or emotionally, because you think that it is necessary to make it a “good Christmas”.
+Remember that you should never go into debt or find yourself suffering, either financially or emotionally, because you think that it’s necessary to make it a “good Christmas”.

 Your kids will survive if they only get one gift – or none at all.

 Your family will be fine with whatever meal you serve them on Christmas Day.